vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 //create variable to hold how many billboards we have std::vector<Particle*> deletion_list;

-//declare a mutex for the syncronization. std::mutex deletion_mutex;
+//declare a mutex for the synchronization. std::mutex deletion_mutex;

 std::for_each(std::execution::par,